adipink/WavezCellular/README.md

-Wavez:
+# Wavez:
-Wavez is an app for reports on the beach.
+Wavez is a location-based mobile application designed to address the needs of beachgoers by providing real-time and non-formal data about various aspects of beaches.
+Our app allows users to learn important information about the beach they plan to visit, such as how clean it is, how crowded it is, how cold the water is etc.

-Patch Features:
+## Patch Features:
 1. Updated UI and Graphics

 2. Letting the user know how far he is from the nearest beach